Carmentis/carmentis-docs-source/docs/how-to/deploy-node.md

 **Create the `config.toml` of the ABCI server:** The ABCI server is used by CometBFT to model the logic of Carmentis within the CometBFT server.
 This ABCI server needs a configuration file whose the configuration documentation can be found [here](/configuration/node/abci/config).
+Again, we provide you below the most interesting parameters to edit below:

 <HighlightedToml
 highlights={[